-As discussed in Note 1, the financial statements of the Building Fund specific to Measure G are intended to present the financial position and the change in financial position attributable to the transactions of that Fund.
-They do not purport to, and do not, present fairly the financial position of Chino Valley Unified School District as of June 30, 2021, and the respective change in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the Building Fund (Measure G) is intended to present the financial position and the change in financial position attributable to the transactions of that Fund.
+They do not purport to, and do not, present fairly the financial position of the District as of June 30, 2022, and the change in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered Chino Valley Unified School District's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Chino Valley Unified School District's internal control.
-Accordingly, we do not express an opinion on the effectiveness of Chino Valley Unified School District's internal control.
+In planning and performing our audit of the financial statements, we considered the District's internal control over financial reporting (internal control) as a basis for designing the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the District's internal control.